Famine in northern Ethiopia (2020–present): Looting by federal Ethiopian, Eritrean and Amhara forces

+Anti-Tigrayan forces engaged in what HRW and Amnesty described as "pillag[ing]", with "schools, courts, churches, and health centers", in addition to civilian houses, being subject to looting.
+Amhara and Eritrean forces also took harvests, livestock and medicine from Tigrayan farmers, who were threatened with violence if they did not comply; these actions caused the looted areas to face "extreme starvation" by June 2021.
+Multiple witnesses, from separate villages, gave similar descriptions of Amhara militias and security forces "waiting for farmers to collect or harvest [sorghum crops] before stealing [them]."
+A witness to the Axum massacre stated that the EDF "burned crops […] forced farmers and priests to slaughter their own animals […] stole medicine from health facilities and destroyed the infrastructure."
+Reports of Eritrean looting continued into late 2022, with allegations that the EDF was seizing food and other materials from Tigrayan homes, in violation of the November 2022 peace agreement.

+Role of international weapons sales

 An investigation revealed in November 2021 that the UAE opened an air bridge to provide extensive military support to the Ethiopian government, which has killed tens of thousands of civilians and displaced millions.
-More than 90 flights were operated between Sweihan Base, Abu Dhabi, and Harar Meda Base, south of Ethiopia’s capital Addis Ababa, between September and October 2021.
+More than 90 flights were operated between Sweihan Base, Abu Dhabi, and Harar Meda Base, south of Ethiopia's capital Addis Ababa, between September and October 2021.
 The UAE took support of two private shipping companies, including one Spanish and one Ethiopian firm, to carry out this extensive operation.
 The satellite images also showed a Chinese-made Wing Loong drone at the Ethiopian airport.

-On 27 November 2021, The Economist reported that Turkey, Iran, Israel and the UAE have all been selling weapons to Ethiopia, while the relations soured between the US and Ethiopia.
-Eritrea reportedly dispatched troops on behalf of Abiy Ahmed, and the UAE was accused of flying drones.
-The Emirates also pledged billions in aid, going against America that suggested restraint.
+On 27 November 2021, The Economist reported that Turkey, Iran, Israel and the UAE were all selling weapons to Ethiopia, while relations soured between the US and Ethiopia.
+The UAE was accused of flying drones.
+The Emirates had also pledged billions in aid.
 The help from such autocratic powers escalated the war in Tigray, causing humanitarian crisis for tens of millions of Ethiopians.